zeek/zeek-docs/scripts/base/init-bare.zeek.rst

    and not report missing segments for such connections.
    If this is enabled, then missing data at the end of connections may not be reported via :zeek:see:`content_gap`.

+.. zeek:id:: digest_salt

+   :Type: :zeek:type:`string`
+   :Attributes: :zeek:attr:`&redef`
+   :Default: ``"Please change this value."``

+   This salt value is used for several message digests in Zeek.
+We use a salt to help mitigate the possibility of an attacker manipulating source data to, e.g., mount complexity attacks or cause ID collisions.
+   This salt is, for example, used by :zeek:see:`get_file_handle` to generate installation-unique file IDs (the *id* field of :zeek:see:`fa_file`).

 .. zeek:id:: dns_session_timeout